voxel51/fiftyone/docs/source/user_guide/plots.rst

     plot = fo.location_scatterplot(samples=dataset)
     plot.show()  # show the plot

-    # Attach the plot to the Session
+    # Attach the plot to the session
-    # Updates will now automatically occur
+    # Updates will automatically occur when the plot/session are updated
     session.plots.attach(plot)

 You can view details about the plots attached to a |Session| by printing it: